exonum/exonum-doc/src/home/glossary.md

 Absence of a single point of failure in the system.
 For example, absence of a single administrator having privileges to perform arbitrary actions.

+## Digital Signature

+**Aka** signature

+Public-key digital signature in the [Ed25519][Ed25519] elliptic curve cryptosystem.
+A signature over a message proves that the signer has the knowledge of a specific [private key](#private-key) corresponding to a publicly known [public key](#public-key).
+A signature can be verified against this public key and the signed message, thus providing message *authenticity* (i.e., the message comes from a specific source) and *integrity* (the message is not modified after being signed).
+Ed5519 signatures are universally verifiable, meaning that the verifier doesn’t need to know any additional information to verify a signature.

+!!! summary "Implementation details"
+    Ed25519 digital signatures occupy 64 bytes in the binary form.
+Exonum uses the [`sodiumoxide`][sodiumoxide] Rust crate (a [`libsodium`][libsodium] binding for Rust) to create and verify digital signatures on [full nodes](#full-node), and [TweetNaCl.js][tweetnacl] to do the same operations on [light clients](#light-client).

 ## Distributed Ledger

 A distributed system that maintains a full [transaction](#transaction) log